bknopp71/CS5040/README.md

 Both data structures store corresponding image data, with element 0 representing image_0 and element 1 representing image_1, continuing sequentially through the final image in the dataset.
 The metadata for silver images are stored in ***silver_metadata.csv*** and ***silver_metadata.json***, while the metadata for non-silver images are stored in ***non_silver_metadata.csv*** and ***non_silver_metadata.json***.

-## Code
-This project uses two Jupyter Notebooks to implement the data collection and validation workflow for the silver detection dataset.

-1. ***create_data_hwk2_final_BKnopp.ipynb***

-This notebook performs automated data acquisition.
-It reads the Mindat image URL list, filters minerals into silver and non-silver classes, and programmatically downloads available JPEG images.
-The script includes error handling, logging, and class balancing logic (including hard and easy negatives) to construct the final dataset.

-2. ***create_metadata_hw_2_final_BKnopp.ipynb***

-This notebook validates the downloaded dataset and generates structured metadata.
-It checks file integrity, extracts image properties (dimensions, size, format), assigns class labels, and exports metadata into CSV and JSON formats.
-These files are used to link each image to its corresponding data record for machine learning workflows.

-**Note:**  The other files can be ignored, as they are earlier versions used during development of the final code and retained only for backup purposes.

 ## Reference
 [1] Hudson Institute of Mineralogy, “Mindat.org – The Mineral Database.”
 [Online].
 Available: https://www.mindat.org.
 Accessed: Feb.
 14, 2026.